nicoabarca/mpvis/README.md

 > Not all output file formats of Graphviz are available to display in environments like Jupyter Notebook or Google Colab.

 ### Save the generated DRT diagram

+Saves a visualization of a multi-dimensional directly rooted tree (DRT) to a file.

 ```py
 mddrt.save_vis_multi_dimensional_drt(